JennEYoon/datasciY/logs-8.2.2020.md

     Musk is on full display without having to water down his replies to talk to lay people.
 His power and technological importance is on full display.
      - https://www.youtube.com/watch?v=dEv99vxKjVI
      - https://www.youtube.com/watch?v=smK9dgdTl40

+  * 8/15 Sat
+    Pytorch tutorial SciPy skimmed yesterday.
+    3 notebooks, only 3rd is intro to PyTorch, but 1-2 is goo from scratch into to ML and backprop using numpy.
+    - Reproduce with blank notebook.
+    - DLAI, step by step week 1, reproduce with blank notebook.
+    - DLAI, review NN weeks 3 & 4, backprop math, reproduce with blank notebook.
+    - YOLO do next week.